Brice1994/sezzle-calculator/README.md

 Technologies used: Express, ReactJS, MongoDB, Heroku

 To fully run this project:

+For security reasons, I have placed the mongodb credentials into environment variables, and you will need to contact me in order to get access.

 Will need Node/npm.

 1. In the top level directory, run npm install.